-Departments within the City of Kansas City and external agencies will fulfill the following responsibilities regarding winter storm operations (in alphabetical order; see also the Base Plan):
+Departments within the City of Kansas City and external agencies will fulfill the following responsibilities regarding a disease outbreaks (in alphabetical order; see also the Base Plan):

 - A. Health Department (KCHD) (816-513-6008, 816-717-6721 Duty) - a.
-KCHD is mandated to prevent illness, promote, preserve and protect the health of the residents of Kansas City, MO and its visitors.
-KCHD will have the lead for cases of disease outbreak. - B. Office of Emergency Management (OEM) (816-513-8640, 816-301-6260 Duty)
+The Kansas City, MO, Code of Ordinances provides KCHD with the responsibility to mitigate illness, promote, preserve and protect the health of the residents of Kansas City, MO and its visitors.
+KCHD will have the lead for cases of disease outbreak.

-- a.
+- B. Office of Emergency Management (OEM) (816-513-8640, 816-301-6260 Duty) - a.
 The Office of Emergency Management (OEM) assists with logistical and, as able, situational awareness support to KCHD. - b.
 OEM may, under the recommendation of KCHD, activate the Emergency Operations Center and coordinate emergency operations in accordance with this Plan. - c.
 For personal protective equipment (PPE) distribution from Missouri State or private donated resources, OEM may take the lead regarding the logistics of acquisition, transport, and distribution of PPE. - C. Emergency Medical Services (EMS) Medical Director (816-513-6263) - a.
 The EMS Medical Director is the primary source of day-to-day medical direction and clinical oversight of all aspects of the prehospital emergency medical services system. - D. Fire Department (KCFD) (816-513-4600, 816-513-0900 Dispatch) - b.
 The KCFD provides emergency medical services, Basic Life Support (BLS) and Advanced Life Support (ALS), transportation of the sick and injured to local hospital emergency rooms, and fire, rescue and Hazmat functions (See Annex D - Fire, Rescue, EMS, and Hazmat). - E. Police Department (KCPD) (816-234-5000 admin, 816-234-5111 nonemergency, 816-329-0970 Dispatch) - c.
 The KCPD provides law enforcement services at disaster scenes, hospitals and medical facilities, and as personnel are available, will, as needed and able, provide security for the transportation, storage and dispensing of pharmaceuticals in support of mass prophylaxis or treatment operations.